Infosheets

 Many annual edibles and some perennial edibles can be grown in containers, guided by USDA hardiness zone constraints (see 4, below).
 Plants can be grown directly from seed or as transplants (see companion InfoSheets: Making Newspaper Seedling Pots and Starting Veggies Indoors.
 Plants that spread, such as melons and pumpkins, are not recommended.
 For plants that climb, such as peas, beans, and cucumbers, provide vertical support using stakes, cages, trellises, or adjacent fences to grow on.
 Plants with similar needs can share the same container if large enough.
 Many annual edibles make tasty micro-greens (see ‘M’ listing, p.2).

-Usually called “potting mix,” high-quality growing medium is critical to ensure that plants thrive in containers.
+Usually called “potting mix,” a high-quality growing medium is critical to ensure that plants thrive in containers.
 Purchase in 2-cu.ft. bags from local garden supply stores.
 Using exclusively native soils in containers is not recommended.
 They are usually less absorbent, compacted, and less likely to provide enough nutrients to sustain vigorous plant growth.

 Although recycled tire planters work well for flowering, ornamental plants, do not use for edibles as toxins may leach into the soil and be absorbed by plants.
 Do not use harvested rainwater to water edibles.
 Use only potable water.